StellarSt0rm/scratchclientImproved/docs/reference/Studio.md

 ###`#!python add_project(project)` { #add_project data-toc-label="add_project" }

 Adds a project to the studio.
 You must be logged in and have permission to add projects to the studio for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**

 - **project** (`#!python int | str | IncompleteProject | RemixtreeProject | Project`) - The project to be added to the studio, either as an `#!python int` or `#!python str` representing the project's ID, or a corresponding project object.

+**RETURNS** - `#!python int`

 ###`#!python remove_project(project)` { #remove_project data-toc-label="remove_project" }

 Removes a project from the studio.
 You must be logged in and be a curator of the studio for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**

 - **project** (`#!python int | str | IncompleteProject | RemixtreeProject | Project`) - The project to be removed from the studio, either as an `#!python int` or `#!python str` representing the project's ID, or a corresponding project object.

+**RETURNS** - `#!python int`

 ###`#!python get_projects(all=False, limit=20, offset=0)` { #get_projects data-toc-label="get_projects" }